p-toni/agentx/docs/reproducibility.md

 During recording they emit `clock.json` ticks (per runtime source) which are replayed to enforce identical event ordering.
 The runner persists those ticks in the trace bundle so replays can verify byte-for-byte output stability.

+## Filesystem Isolation

+`agent-run` confines workspace writes by mounting a private OverlayFS union when running on Linux.
+The lowerdir tracks the seeded base tarball, while all runtime mutations land in an upperdir that is copied verbatim into the trace bundle (`fs-diff/`).
+Containers execute with `--read-only` roots, `--cap-drop=ALL`, and only `/workspace` is writable; tmpfs mounts cover `/tmp`, `/run`, and `/var/tmp` for scratch space.
+Attempts to write outside the workspace (for example `/etc` or `$HOME`) fail with `EROFS`/`EACCES` and are surfaced as non-zero exits during record.
+When the host cannot mount OverlayFS (e.g. macOS), the runner falls back to its previous copy-on-write mirrors and logs a warning so operators can audit the reduced isolation guarantees.